 ALL OF OUR PROGRAMS INCLUDE:

-In order to enable families to maintain stable housing, they identify any barriers they may have to long-term self-sufficiency and create plans and goals to address these barriers.
+In order to enable families to maintain stable housing, we identify any barriers they may have to long-term self-sufficiency and create plans and goals to address these barriers.
 This can include everything from financial literacy to training for (and obtaining) better-paying jobs.

 Facts: